Is it safe to go to PNG… This is a question I get asked a lot, and the honest answer is no, it’s not 100% safe.

 Some Additional Reading

-An interesting paper also well worth reading is “Keeping Safe – How international volunteers manage crime & violence in Papua New Guinea” by Joe Weber, who was the Country Director of Voluntary Services Overseas (VSO), a UK based development organisation that provides volunteers in developing countries.
+An interesting paper also well worth reading is “Keeping Safe – How international volunteers manage crime & violence in Papua New Guinea” by Joe Weber, who was the Country Director of Voluntary Services Overseas (VSO).
+A UK based development organisation that provides volunteers in developing countries.

 This meant that had the overall responsibility for the safety of the VSO volunteers in PNG.
 His paper provides a very rational view of the risk and the strategies available to mitigate those risks.